 I am writing to apply for the Library Assistant position at Kentish Town Library, as advertised on Gumtree.
 With a strong background in customer service and a deep enthusiasm for community-driven learning environments, I am eager to contribute to the ongoing success and vibrant atmosphere of your library.

-Step 5: Prove Your Suitability
+Step 5: Prove your suitability

-Selling the hiring manager on your suitability is going to take some time, effort and savviness.
+Selling the hiring manager on your suitability is going to take some time, effort, and savviness.
 After all, their job is to find someone who doesn’t just look good on paper but also has the qualities needed to excel in the role over the long haul.
-Some of these qualities are mentioned in the job description, some aren’t, which is why it’s important you cover all your bases.
-Work with the job description to ensure you address the most important criteria, but go beyond it when citing your achievements and past experiences.
+Some of these qualities are mentioned in the job description, some aren’t, which is why you must cover all your bases.

 I have over two years of experience working in a busy customer-facing environment, where I developed excellent organisational and communication skills.
 In my previous role as a customer service assistant, I was responsible for managing inquiries, maintaining records, and providing assistance to a diverse range of people.
 My ability to work efficiently, both independently and as part of a team, means I could be of immediate value to the Wood Green Library team.